First let us begin this analysis with a clear explanation of what the gold silver ratio is.

 Many claim to trade the gold silver ratio meaning they seek to switch either silver or gold holdings when the gold silver ratio swings to historically determined "extremes."

-So as an example writing this in early 2018, as the gold silver ratio again above rises above 80, a trader who possesses 1 ounce of gold could theoretically sell their single gold ounce for 80 ounces of silver.
+So as an example during Covid 2020, as the gold silver ratio ran to a record high above 100 peaking above 120 in the spot gold silver ratio, a trader who possessed 1 ounce of gold could have theoretically sold their single gold ounce for +100 ounces of silver during that short timeframe.

 Of course this theory does not take into account the risks nor costs associated with trading either electronic traded precious metal proxies (ETFs, derivatives can fail or become frozen) or even tax repercussions associated with swapping (not like kind metals) but one specific physical precious metal for another (e.g. gold bullion for silver bullion, or silver bullion for gold bullion, etc.).